x-bananer/astra/README.md

 ## Significance for Metropolia

-ASTRA helps to do the following.
+ASTRA helps to do the following:

-- enhance the effectiveness and clarity of group work
+- enhance the effectiveness and clarity of group work,
-- support the development of teamwork skills relevant toindustry
+- support the development of teamwork skills relevant toindustry,
-- highlight areas where the workflow could be strengthened
+- highlight areas where the workflow could be strengthened,
-- support students in developing practical skills forstructured and collaborative project work
+- support students in developing practical skills forstructured and collaborative project work.